Updated March 21, 2026

 We took a relaxing Harbor Tour on the Oriole, a two-level Great Lakes steam ship replica, or Showboat, a smaller version of the majestic paddle wheel riverboat.

-Lively commentary on Toronto’s history, character, sites, stories and more is provided by an onboard live narrator.
+Both outdoor and indoor seating are available.
+The tour lasts 1 hour and includes lively commentary on Toronto’s history, character, sites, stories provided by an onboard live narrator.

 We cruised past the CN Tower, HTO Park, Rogers Centre, Redpath Sugar Factory, Sugar Beach, and more.